shanreddy79/RStest/README.md

 ### About the Framework

-Manual Test scenario's can be found in feature file: src/test/resources/features/Automation_HomePage.feature
+Automation Test scenario's can be found in feature file: src/test/resources/features/Automation_HomePage.feature

 ### Running Automation Tests